MattMackreth/VagrantTeamProject/README.md

 # How to install developer environment
+If you already have vagrant and virtualbox (and they are working correctly) skip to step 7
 ## 1. Install Vagrant
 Download and install the most up to date version of vagrant by Hashicorp.
 Available at https://www.vagrantup.com/downloads.html